open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

       port: 8080
 ```

-Conversely, the following `Service` resource would NOT, because the
+The following `Service` resource would not be picked up, because the
 `ServiceMonitor` is looking for ports named `prom`, `py-client-port`, _or_
 `py-server-port`, and this service’s port is called `bleh`.